 - Legitimate loan companies will also never ask for any kind of payment via a prepaid card of any kind.

 - Be aware of scammers who require a down payment or fee immediately before they can give you a loan.

-Now that you’re equipped with the proper information you won’t have to worry about being a victim of a loan scam.
 Just remember that legitimate loan companies do not make the first move.
 If you’re contacted by anyone informing you that you have been pre-approved or are eligible for a loan it is most likely a scam and you should end contact with them immediately.

 Why can’t the police stop prepaid credit card scams?

 Are Prepaid VISA Cards Subject to Disputes and Chargebacks?